 You will need to use floating and fast-growing plants (for example, Water lettuce, Duckweed, Frogbits, Hornwort, Water milfoil, etc.).
 These plants use up nitrate as a food source.
 Anubius, Java fern does not grow very fast.
 Therefore, they will not pull out a lot of nutrients out of the water.
 If something is not growing fast, it does not need a lot of food.

 However, plants need more than just food.
 They need light to be able to process that food.
 So, if you have got a dimly lit tank your plants will not be able to cope with nitrates.
 Because they do not have enough energy for photosynthesis.

 Plants in a tank are not magic.
 Although this is just something, you can do to additionally to help your tank and have low nitrates.

 Note: Actually most aquatic plants prefer ammonia.
 It is less energy costly to consume compared to nitrates.
 However, they will still consume nitrates as well.

-Note #2: Floating plants can greatly benefit shrimp tank.
-Because other than removing nitrates, their root systems are very complex, which allow for the powdered food particles (like Bacter AE) and biofilm to accumulate there.
+Note #2: Floating plants can greatly benefit the shrimp tank.
+Because other than removing nitrates, their root systems are very complex, which allows for the powdered food particles (like Bacter AE) and biofilm to accumulate there.

 3. Pothos plants